mlubinsky/mlubinsky.github.com/grafana/Customize.md

 ### To avoid changing the background color for empty cells in a Grafana table
 ```
 while using cell override properties with "Cell Type - Colored Background" and "Threshold,"
 you can use value mappings to explicitly handle empty or null values.
-Grafana's threshold settings apply to numeric values,
+Grafana's threshold settings apply to numeric values.

- but empty cells (null or undefined) can sometimes inherit colors unexpectedly.
+But empty cells (null or undefined) can sometimes inherit colors unexpectedly.
 Here’s how to address this:

 Go to the Field Options:
 In your Grafana table panel, navigate to the Field tab in the panel editor.